reactjs/rfcs/text/0000-module-component-type.md

 # Unresolved questions

-Whether to execute during transpilation or at runtime.
+- Whether to execute during transpilation or at runtime.
+- If this is done at runtime, and the entire Module is passed to `React.createElement`, would tree shaking still be able to remove unused exports?